-If you are one of the 3,200 active-duty military personnel nearly 50,000 veterans. stationed in Wyoming, you are eligible for a variety of benefits and discounts, including reduced rates on auto insurance.
+If you are one of the 3,000+ active-duty military personnel or a veteran stationed in Wyoming, you are eligible for a variety of benefits and discounts, including reduced rates on auto insurance.
 There's no special application or procedure.
 All you need to do is show the insurance company your military ID or a valid veteran's card and you'll get the deal.
 To get the best deal, compare quotes from at least three carriers, as rates can be quite different.

 Unlike some states, Wyoming does not offer extensions to military personnel for vehicle registration renewal, which must be done annually.

 Rollover crashes are more common among SUVs and pickups, according to the Insurance Information Institute, but an older model SUV still has less impact on your premium than a recent model sports car.

 Military Drivers: How Premium Ranges Differ by Driver Age and Vehicle

 for service members: